 The potential for injury, death or conflict exists in a hundred previously harmless actions.
 Each of them waiting for the slightest lapse in concentration or luck to plunge an unfortunate soul into chaos.

 Below you will find a list of such instances any luckless prepper may encounter in their darkest hour.
-Though fictional accounts, all are rooted in reality.
-Enjoy perusing this morbid list of mortal peril, and let your fear guide the way to ever more vigilant preparation.
+Enjoy perusing this morbid list of mortal perils, and let your fear guide the way to ever more vigilant preparation.

 Learn how to live without a fridge here.